vanyle/vanyle.github.io/src/posts/emscripten.md

 First, opening links.
 When a player clicks on the credits, I want to open a tab in his browser to show them a page about me.
 In C, I can call `ShellExecuteA` or `xdg-open` depending on the platform.
 On the web, I wrote a JavaScript bridge and once in JavaScript, opening a tab is trivial.

 Second, getting an accurate time.
-For simulating physics accuratly, I need to get the time with as much precision as possible.
+For simulating physics accurately, I need to get the time with as much precision as possible.
 Thankfully emscripten already provides a function for that, `emscripten_get_now`, so I used it.

 Finally, I was ready to compile!